alco/numspell/doc/TemplateSyntax.md

 itself generally should not contain spaces.
 For each matcher token in the pattern there has to be at least one entry in the meta-dictionary which is passed to the constructor of `Parser`.
-The key of the entry is built by appending "~find" to the name of the matcher token.
+The key of the entry is built by appending _~find_ to the name of the matcher token.
 The value is a function that accepts one argument and returns `True` or `False`.
-Every time a list element is matched against the matcher token, the token's "~find" function gets passed that list element as an argument.
+Every time a list element is matched against the matcher token, the token's _~find_ function gets passed that list element as an argument.

 Lastly, a literal token or a matcher can be enclosed in parentheses (`(` and